Jackson and Cincinnati host Xavier - WTOP News

 Cincinnati; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Cincinnati visits Xavier after Reagan Jackson scored 29 points in Cincinnati’s 95-52 victory against the Western Illinois Leathernecks.
+BOTTOM LINE: Cincinnati visits Xavier after Reagan Jackson scored 29 points in Cincinnati’s 95-52 win over the Western Illinois Leathernecks.

-The Musketeers are 4-2 in home games.
-Xavier is ninth in the Big East with 20.6 defensive rebounds per game led by Loren Christie averaging 5.1.

-The Bearcats are 1-0 in road games.
-Cincinnati is 1-1 in games decided by less than 4 points.
+The Bearcats have gone 1-0 away from home.
+Cincinnati has a 1-1 record in one-possession games.

-Xavier scores 58.1 points per game, 3.6 more points than the 54.5 Cincinnati allows.
-Cincinnati averages 4.1 made 3-pointers per game this season, 4.3 fewer made shots on average than the 8.4 per game Xavier allows.
+Xavier makes 41.6% of its shots from the field this season, which is 4.4 percentage points higher than Cincinnati has allowed to its opponents (37.2%).
+Cincinnati averages 4.1 made 3-pointers per game this season, 4.3 fewer made shots on average than the 8.4 per game Xavier gives up.

-TOP PERFORMERS: Christie is scoring 12.0 points per game and averaging 6.4 rebounds for the Musketeers.
+TOP PERFORMERS: Loren Christie is scoring 12.0 points per game with 6.4 rebounds and 1.8 assists for the Musketeers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.